beratatmaca/AetherBus/README.md

                                                  │  CapturedChunk queue
                                                  ▼
                                   ┌──────────────────────────┐
-                                  │   Qt6 HTerm-style View   │
+                                  │          Qt6 View        │
                                   │  HEX / ASCII / BIN / DEC │
                                   │   + byte injection panel │
                                   └──────────────────────────┘
 ```

+A parallel SocketCAN backend implements the same capture/lifecycle interface (`IBusBackend`) for CAN sessions, so the console, stats, and macro machinery are shared between serial and CAN — see [Technical Architecture](#technical-architecture).

 ## Features

+**Serial interception**

 * **Transparent interception** — proxies a real UART through a kernel PTY; the target app connects to a virtual port and never knows it is being watched.
 * **Live line-setting mirroring** — when the target app reconfigures baud/parity/framing on the virtual port, AetherBus catches the change and applies it to the physical device automatically.
-* **HTerm-style console** — simultaneous HEX / ASCII / BINARY / DECIMAL columns, colour-coded by direction, batch-rendered at 60 Hz with a rolling history so high-baud streams stay responsive.
 * **Byte injection** — send crafted HEX / ASCII / DEC / BIN sequences (optional CR/LF endings, one-shot or repeating) to either the device or the application side, plus reusable macros and send history.
+* **Signal control** — drive RTS/DTR, send a serial BREAK, and watch the CTS/DSR/DCD/RI modem lines update live.

+**SocketCAN bus analysis** (Linux only)

+* **Independent CAN session type** — `candump`/`cansend`-equivalent capture and transmit over `PF_CAN`/`SOCK_RAW`, classic and CAN-FD, alongside serial sessions in their own tabs.
+* **Live per-ID sniffer table** — one row per CAN ID (DLC, frame count, last-received time, hex payload) with changed-byte highlighting and stale-row graying, throttled to 5 Hz.
+* **Structured filter table** — add/remove ID + mask rules with extended-ID and invert flags, instead of hand-typed filter strings.
+* **DBC signal decoding** — load a `.dbc` file (or define custom rules) to see live decoded signal values in a dedicated decoder panel.
+* **Read-only bitrate reporting** — queries the configured interface bitrate via netlink; bus configuration itself stays external (`ip link set ...`), no in-app privilege escalation.

+**Shared console & tooling**

+* **Console** — simultaneous HEX / ASCII / BINARY / DECIMAL columns, colour-coded by direction, batch-rendered at 60 Hz with a rolling history so high-baud streams stay responsive; CAN sessions render a `candump`-style frame header instead.
 * **pcap capture & replay** — record traffic to a `LINKTYPE_RTAC_SERIAL` pcap that opens directly in Wireshark, and replay a capture back through the console offline with the original inter-packet timing.
 * **Live statistics** — per-direction byte counts, throughput rates and chart, line utilisation, and inter-packet gap timing, plus dropped-byte accounting when a peer stops draining.
-* **Signal control** — drive RTS/DTR, send a serial BREAK, and watch the CTS/DSR/DCD/RI modem lines update live.
+* **Byte inspector** — decodes exactly the bytes you select in the console into Int8–64 / Float / Double / Hex / Binary / ASCII, little- and big-endian.
-* **Multi-session tabs** — intercept several links at once, each in its own tab.
+* **Multi-session tabs** — run several serial and/or CAN sessions at once, each fully independent.
 * **Robust backend** — non-blocking per-direction write queues (a stalled peer can't wedge the other direction), RAII-clean teardown, and no silent write loss.

 ## Installation